 The tenancy/lease agreement may give a longer notice in private rented accommodation.
 A landlord and tenant may also agree to a shorter notice period, but this can only be agreed upon when a notice has been given.
 The law sets out minimum notice periods (see table below).
 Recent changes to the legislation have extended the notice periods that a landlord must provide to a tenant when issuing a notice.
 Those issuing notices of termination must familiarise themselves with the notice periods, as failing to issue a notice of termination within the correct number of days may invalidate the notice of termination in full.

-Some key information for students wishing to end a tenancy can be found here.
+Some key information for students wishing to end a tenancy can be found on Threshold.ie here, or here on RTB.IE.

 Start of Notice Period